 Opportunities and applications

 Voting.
-Thanks to blockchain, corporate voting could become more accurate, and strategies such as ‘empty voting’ that are designed to separate voting rights from other aspects of share ownership, could become more difficult to execute secretly.
-The greater speed, transparency, and accuracy of blockchain voting could also motivate shareholders to participate more directly in corporate governance and demand votes on more topics and with greater frequency
+Corporate voting could become more accurate, and strategies such as ‘empty voting’ that are designed to separate voting rights from other aspects of share ownership, could become more difficult to execute secretly.
+The greater speed, transparency, and accuracy of blockchain voting could also motivate shareholders to participate more directly in corporate governance and demand votes on more topics and with greater frequency.

 Risks involved with blockchain